jgourassas/corsim/README.md

-## CORSIM Is a simple and naive  simulation of Coronary Angiography.
+## CORSIM Is a learnging - simple and naive  simulation of Coronary Angiography.

 ### The porpuse of this software to show - Help students to be accustomized with coronary views